hashmi97/flixwatchScrape/README.md

 ### Python packages to install
 `pip install requests bs4 pandas`

+You can find the full list of requirements [here.](../blob/main/requirments.txt)

 ### Usage
 To use the tool, you can just run the following command